cnochur-saunders/cnochur-saunders.github.io/README.md

 Development Journey
 Design and Layout

-The project began with designing wireframes and mockups to visualize the website's structure and layout.
-This involved selecting color schemes, fonts, and visual elements to create a cohesive and visually appealing design.
+The project involved selecting color schemes, fonts, and visual elements to create a cohesive and visually appealing design.
 Frontend Development

 Frontend development focused on implementing the website's layout using HTML, CSS, and JavaScript.
 This included creating responsive web pages, styling elements, and adding interactive features to enhance user experience.